hazelcast/hazelcast-cpp-client/README.md

 Using the raw pointer based API may improve the performance if you are using the API to return multiple values such as `values`, `keySet` and `entrySet`.
 In this case, the cost of deserialization is delayed until the item is actually accessed.

 ## 7.11.
-Mixed Object Types Supporting HazelcastClient
+Mixed Object Types Supporting Hazelcast Client

 Sometimes, you may need to use Hazelcast data structures with objects of different types.
-For example, you may want to put `int`, `string`, `IdentifiedDataSerializable`, etc. objects into the same Hazelcast `IMap` data structure.
+For example, you may want to put `int`, `string`, `IdentifiedDataSerializable`, etc. objects into the same Hazelcast `imap` data structure.

 ### 7.11.1.
 TypedData API